synthetism/patterns/README.md

 # @synet/patterns

-**Pattern Recognition.**

-Code is just a series of altered patterns.
-The programmer creates the pattern and makes us anticipate a resolution... then holds back.
-Makes you wait for it.

-> There's patterns in everything and everyone.

 # Patterns

 Welcome! 👋

-I’m 0en, and this is my personal collection of software patterns.
-Battle-tested, refined, and unified across all my projects and Synet.
+I’m 0en, and this is my collection of software patterns.
+Battle-tested, refined, and unified across hundreds of my projects and Synet network protocol.

+> Music is just a series of altered patterns.
+> The musician creates the pattern and makes us anticipate a resolution...
+> then holds back.
+> Makes you wait for it.
+> There's patterns in everything and everyone.

 **Why?**

 We all use patterns.
 I used them everywhere: in products, libraries, and experiments.
 But over time, I realized that patterns, when reused and evolved in isolation, become incompatible.
-This leads to inconsistencies, cognitive load, and subtle bugs.
-I found myself importing the same pattern from different libraries, each with its own quirks, instead of using a single, consistent, and well-tested implementation.
+This leads to inconsistencies, cognitive load, and subtle(and heisen)bugs.
+I found myself importing the same pattern from different libraries, each with its own quirks, instead of using a single, consistent, and well-tested interface.

 **So I built Patterns.**